jmriosal/peft-sparta/README.md

 * `frozen_modules (list[str], optional):` List of layers name substrings to make entirely frozen (non-trainable).
 Classification heads ('score') will always be fully-trainable by default.
 Defaults to ['embed_tokens', 'self_attn.q', 'self_attn.k', 'mlp', 'norm'].

 * `trainable_tokens (list[int], optional):` List of (unique) token ids whose embeddings should be fully-trainable.
 Useful for newly added (special) tokens to the vocabulary.
-Defaults to None
+Defaults to None.

 * `dropout (float, optional):` Dropout probability applied to the trainable parameters during training.
 Must be 0 <= dropout < 1.
-Defaults to 0.0
+Defaults to 0.